Jinb2/csds-438-project/README.md

-`prim`: Contains the code for Prim's algorithm
+`prim/`: Contains the code for Prim's algorithm

-`search`: Contains the code for DFS, BFS, and Dijkstra's algorithm
+`search/`: Contains the code for DFS, BFS, and Dijkstra's algorithm